opnfv/ovsnfv/docs/configguide/featureconfig.rst

 =============================

 * On the Fuel UI, create a new environment.
+* On the nodes' interface settings enable DPDK on the interface running the private network.
-* In Settings > Userspace OVS support, check "Userspace OVS support".
+* In Settings > Other
+  * Enable "Install Openvswitch with NSH/DPDK"
+  * Enable "Install DPDK"
+  * Disable "Install NSH"
 * Continue with environment configuration and deployment as normal.

 Upgrading the plugin